 Last month, I had to chance to head to New York for the launch of Country Crock’s new cookbook – A Very Veggie World.
 They teamed up with Clare Crespo for a cute cookbook that helps make serving veggies to your family fun!
-As part of my trip I got to cook some of the recipes from the cookbook.
+As part of my trip I got to cook some of the recipes from the cookbook like this flag pizza.

 This pizza comes together quick and tastes amazing!

 Now if you want to make this for Memorial Day but want to cook on the grill, just follow my instructions for grilled pizza.
 You could even make mini flag pizzas.
 You can also get the A Very Veggie World cookbook for free filled with more recipes like this including the Veggie Wagon I shared last month.
 Just click on the link.Print